Dubrovnik Airport: Terminal facilities

 Dubrovnik Airport consists of three terminal areas, A, B and C. The spacious new Terminal C was opened in February 2017 and became fully functional in April 2017 as it replaced Terminal A for all passenger departures including check-in and security check.
-The new terminal features check-in and commercial space stretching over 1,000 square metres, eight security lanes, a departure lounge with commercial and catering facilities, a premium lounge and restaurants.
+The new terminal features check-in and commercial space stretching over 1,000 square meters, eight security lanes, a departure lounge with commercial and catering facilities, a premium lounge and restaurants.
 Furthermore, it boasts sixteen gates, two of which will be used for domestic flights and the remaining fourteen for international services.
-With an area of 24,181 square metres, the airport's annual capacity has increased to 3.5 million passengers.
+With an area of 24,181 square meters, the airport's annual capacity has increased to 3.5 million passengers.
 The Terminal A building has been permanently closed for passenger traffic and is now being used solely as a baggage sorting facility.
 The new Terminal C is located next to the existing Terminal B building which handles arriving passengers.
 The two have been combined into a single functioning unit.
-Future airport plans call for an extensive commercial zone and a four-star airport hotel, and long-term plans call for a new runway and the conversion of the existing runway into a taxiway.